Tourism & Travel

 Peloponnese, Greece:

-The Peloponnese is a region of great historical significance and stunning natural beauty that gather less tourist crowds than other areas in Greece, but is in many cases even lovelier.
-It appeals to both summer and winter holidaymakers because of its magnificent beaches and impressive mountains.
-The Peloponnese is divided into 7 prefectures: Achaia (Achaea), Arcadia (Arkadia), Argolida, Ilia (Elia), Korinthia (Corinthia), Laconia (Lakonia), and Messinia.
+Peloponnese is a region of great historical significance and stunning natural beauty with some of the loveliest landscapes in Greece.
+It appeals to both summer and winter travellers because of its magnificent beaches and impressive mountains.
+Peloponnese is divided into 7 prefectures: Achaia (Achaea), Arcadia (Arkadia), Argolida, Ilia (Elia), Corinth, Korinthia (Corinthia), Laconia (Lakonia), and Messinia.

 Thessalia, Greece:

-Thessalia (Thessaly) is a region in Mainland Greece comprised of 4 prefectures: the mountainous Karditsa with its Plastira Lake and Trikala with the Meteora Monasteries, Larissa, which is characterized by plains, a bit of shoreline, and the beautiful Tembi natural site, and lastly Magnesia, with its marvelous beaches and the Mt.
+Thessalia (Thessaly) is a region in Mainland Greece comprised of 4 prefectures: the mountainous Karditsa and Trikala, Larissa, which is characterized by plains, a bit of shoreline, and the beautiful Tembi natural site, and lastly Magnesia, with its marvelous beaches and the Mt.
 Pilio snow center.
 Like many other regions in Greece, Thessalia offers wonderful winter and summer vacations.
-All prefectures have very charming villages where traditions and customs are still practiced today.

 Other Areas in Greece arrow